HL7/US-Core/input/intro-notes/StructureDefinition-us-core-bmi-intro.md

-This profile sets minimum expectations for the [Observation] resource to record, search, and fetch pediatric weight for height and age observations associated with a patient.
+This profile sets minimum expectations for the [Observation] resource to record, search, and fetch body mass index (BMI) observations associated with a patient.
 It is based on the [US Core Vital Signs Profile] and identifies the *additional* mandatory core elements, extensions, vocabularies and value sets which **SHALL** be present in the Observation resource when using this profile.

 **Example Usage Scenarios:**

-The following are example usage scenarios for the US Core Pediatric Weight for Height Observation Profile:
+The following are example usage scenarios for the US Core BMI Profile:

-- Query for pediatric weight observations belonging to a pediatric patient
+- Query for body mass index (BMI) observations
-- [Record or update] pediatric weight observations belonging to a pediatric patient
+- [Record or update] body mass index (BMI) observations

 ### Mandatory and Must Support Data Elements